How to approach the Data Science question

 Also curious about this rapidly developing field?
-The Data Scientists from Passionned Group are happy to assist you in successfully setting foot in this brave new world!
+Passionned Group’s Data Scientists are happy to assist you in successfully setting foot in this brave new world!
 We offer a wide variety of interim services.

 Important Data Science skills

 Hal Varian from Google put it this way:

 The ability to take data – to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it – that’s going to be a hugely important skill in the next decades.